ynput/ayon-documentation/website/docs/addon_maya_artist.md

 When render is finished, this other job triggers in and run publish again, but this time it is publishing rendered image sequence and creating quicktime movie for preview from it.
 Only those rendered sequences that have **beauty** AOV get preview as it doesn't make sense to make it for example from cryptomatte.
 :::

-### Attaching render to subset
+### Attaching render to product

-You can create render that will be attached to another subset you are publishing, rather than being published on its own.
+You can create render that will be attached to another product you are publishing, rather than being published on its own.
 Let's assume, you want to render a model turnaround.
-In the scene from where you want to publish your model create *Render subset*.
-Prepare your render layer as needed and then drag model subset (Maya set node) under corresponding `LAYER_` set under *Render instance*.
-During publish, it will submit this render to farm and after it is rendered, it will be attached to your model subset.
+In the scene from where you want to publish your model create *Render product*.
+Prepare your render layer as needed and then drag model product (Maya set node) under corresponding `LAYER_` set under *Render instance*.
+During publish, it will submit this render to farm and after it is rendered, it will be attached to your model product.

 ### Tile Rendering
 :::note Deadline